How to Install Docker on Ubuntu 22.04 or 20.04

 docker stop

-The docker stop command is used to stop a running container.
-For example, to stop a container with the ID abcdefg, you can use the following command:
+The docker stop command stops a running container.
+For example, to stop a container with the ID abcdefg, use the command:

 docker stop abcdefg